 The Hard Times Also Make Us Feel Alive

-Keep in mind that positive moments are not the only ones that make us feel alive.
+Remember that positive moments are not the only ones that make us feel alive.
 Sometimes traumatic events remind us of our mortality and the desire to live an inspired life today.

 Sometimes we can only build ourselves up after we feel decimated and destroyed.
-From the depths of pain and agony we can emerge feeling stronger than we’ve ever felt before.
+From the depths of pain and agony, we can emerge feeling stronger than we’ve ever felt before.

 Do not discard these reminders.
 Feel the weight of their presence.
 Use your sorrow to make a better, brighter world.

 Remember that your life won’t last forever.
 Invest in the moments that fill your soul with excitement and passion.
-When you recognize that your time is limited you will find a way to follow your heart.
+When you recognize that your time is limited, you will find a way to follow your heart.
 Chase the moments that make you feel inspired and alive.
 Don’t let today pass by like any other mundane day.
 Create a better hope for your future.

 The lyrics of that song read: